obandomarcos/ToMoDL/paper.md

 1. \textbf{Optical projection tomography} (OPT)
 Projection data of wild-type zebrafish (Danio rerio) at 5 days post fertilisation were obtained using a 4x magnification objective.
 Using a rotatory cylinder, transmitted projections images were acquired with an angle step of 1 degree.
 The acquired projections have 2506x768 pixels with a resolution of 1.3 μm per pixel [@bassi2015optical].
 These projections were resampled to have a resolution of 627 × 192 pixels in order to reduce the computational complexity. of the training phase.
-2. High resolution X-ray parallel tomography (X-ray CT).
+2. High-resolution X-ray parallel tomography (X-ray CT).
 Projection data from a foramnifera were obtained using 20 KeV X rays and a high resolution detector with 1024x1280 pixels (5 μm per pixel).
 A rotatory support was used to acquire 360 projections with 1 degree interval.
 The projections were resampled to 256x320 to reduce computational complexity.
 The raw data was processed using phase contrast techniques to improve contrast [@Paganin2002].
 3. High-Throughput Tomography (HiTT).
 Projection data from a mosquito gut, osmium-stained and resin-embedded using a phase-contrast imaging platform for life-science samples on the EMBL beamline [@albers2024high].
 The HiTT dataset contains 1800 projections with a 0.1-degree interval, with a size of 4040x2048 pixels each (0.65 μm per pixel).
 The projections were downsampled by a factor of 2.